tcpalmer/nina-scheduler/flats.md

 Since Target Scheduler saves details on all images captured, it can determine what flats are needed to support calibration of those images.
 The **_Target Scheduler Flats_** and **_Target Scheduler Immediate Flats_** instructions can be added to your sequences to automatically take those flats.

 {: .note }
+Automated flats will be generated only for lights acquired with release 4.1.0.8 and later since it uses additional information to correlate lights and flats.

+{: .note }
 The current release only supports flats taken with a flat panel device.
 Support for sky flats might be added in a future release.

 ## Concepts